pypy/pypy/pypy/doc/faq.rst

 As to real Windows 64 support: Currently we don't have an active PyPy developer whose main development platform is Windows.
-So if you are interested in getting Windows 64 support, we encourage you to volunteer to make it happen!
+So if you are interested in getting Windows 64 support, we encourage you to volunteer `to make it happen`_!
 Another option would be to pay some PyPy developers to implement Windows 64 support, but so far there doesn't seem to be an overwhelming commercial interest in it.

+.. _`to make it happen`: http://doc.pypy.org/en/latest/windows.html#what-is-missing-for-a-full-64-bit-translation